FaisalGH9/SmartTube_Assistant/README.md

 - Summarizes using `LangChain + OpenAI`
 - Chats via context-aware Q&A with timestamps
 - PDF export via `WeasyPrint` with RTL language support
+- Full LangSmith tracing integration for summaries and chatbot

 ---